Run commands easily with kwt part 2: defining menus, actions, and params with YAML

 vim $(find . -name 'README.md' | head -1)

-Kwt executes the rendered command, which will consequently open a vim
+Kwt executes the rendered command, which opens vim with the specified file.

 uuid